-Aseel AlYaqoub (°1986, Kuwait) is an artist who works in a variety of media.
-By using an ever-growing archive of found documents, she creates artworks that aim to bridge social gaps by questioning national discourses.
-By demonstrating the omnipresent lingering of a ‘contradictory world’, she reflects on the closely related subjects of archive, memory and documentation.
-This often results in an examination of both the human need for ‘conclusive’ stories and the question of whether anecdotes ‘fictionalize’ history.
+Aseel AlYaqoub (°1986, Kuwait) is a research-based artist reflecting on the formation and construction of nation-states as well as concepts of national identity.
+By demonstrating the ever-present lingering of a contradictory world, she reflects on the closely related subjects of archive, memory and documentation.
+This often results in an examination of both the human need for conclusive stories and whether anecdotes fictionalise history.

-Her works directly respond to the surrounding environment and use everyday experiences from the artist as a starting point.
+By using an ever-growing archive of found documents, she creates artworks that expose forgotten or hidden historical time-markers in order to question our national discourse.
 By parodying mass media and tradition, she exaggerates certain formal aspects inbuilt within our contemporary society.
-She touches various overlapping themes and strategies through repetition and investigation to criticize the social, cultural and political issues faced in present-day Kuwait.
+Using Kuwait as a case study, she touches on various overlapping themes and strategies through repetition and investigation to criticise the social, cultural and political implications of composed national narratives.

 She currently lives and works in Kuwait and her work has been exhibited at Jameel Arts Centre (Dubai), Museum of Humour and Satire (Bulgaria), Boiler Room (New York), Edge of Arabia (London), The Sultan Gallery (Kuwait), Museum of Modern Art (Kuwait) and Contemporary Art Platform (Kuwait).